BoPang1996/Deep-RNN-Framework/README.md

 # Deep RNN Framework

-This is the code for **CVPR 2019** paper [Deep RNN Framework for Visual Sequential Applications](https://arxiv.org/abs/1811.09961) by Bo Pang, Kaiwen Zha, Hanwen Cao, Chen Shi, and Cewu Lu.
+This project implements **Deep RNN Framework** of paper [Deep RNN Framework for Visual Sequential Applications](https://arxiv.org/abs/1811.09961) **(CVPR 2019)**.

 Please follow the instructions to run the code.

+## News

+- A auxiliary annotation software that runs the vertex prediction kernel with our Deep RNN Framework (remarkably enhancing the annotation quality compared with Polygon-RNN) was released!
+Try the demo!

 ## Overview

 [Deep-RNN Framework](https://github.com/BoPang1996/Deep-RNN-Framework/) is a RNN framework for high-dimensional sequential tasks and in this repository we focus on the visualtasks.
 The deep-RNN framework achieves **more than 11% relative improvements** over shallow RNN models on Kinetics, UCF-101, and HMDB-51 for **video classification**.
-For **auxiliary annotation**, after replacing the shallow RNN part of Polygon-RNN with our 15-layer deep RBM, **the performance improves by 14.7%**.
+For **auxiliary annotation**, after replacing the shallow RNN part of Polygon-RNN with our 15-layer deep CBM (alias in code: RBM), **the performance improves by 14.7%**.
 For **video future prediction**, our deep RNN improves the state-of-the-art shallow model's performance by **2.4% on PSNR and SSIM**.

 ## Action Recognition and Anticipation